Tips for Writing a Family History Book

 So you’re writing a family history book?

-What a fun, challenging, revealing, inspiring task!
+What a fun, challenging, revealing, and inspiring task!
 What a great way to honor those who came before us, those who are still with us, and generations to come!

 But some family histories are, ahem, better written than others.